sujanshirol/Test-Summarization-LSTMs/README.md

-# Test Summarization LSTM Encoder-Decoder
+# Test Summarization using LSTM Encoder-Decoder

 Text summarization is the problem of creating a short, accurate, and fluent summary of a longer text document.
 It is a Natural Language Processing application which produces short and meaningful summary of a lengthy paragraph thereby helping us to understand the essence of the topic in an efficient way.